 Almost every opal that has ever been cut up out of a piece of a larger vein, or chunk, or piece of wood, or broken opal mass that was found by seeing a broken face.
 Knobbies and clams or cones and limbs are some of the exceptions to the rule found by recognizing their distinctive shapes.
 We get opal so hard it has to be broken or ground with abrasives to see what's inside.

 The opals are complete casts with surface features, not just another piece of a crack vein network enclosed in matrix.
-Most opal that hasn't been broken into smaller pieces yet has some flaw that it needs to be in smaller pieces for cutting flawless stones.
+Most opal that hasn't been broken into smaller pieces yet and has some flaws that it needs to be in smaller pieces before cutting flawless stones.

 Part of this problem is attributed to varying density of the different opal layers having different rates of shrinkage when drying.
 You can usually either cut the inside or the outside of this kind of opal when it has color in both types of opal.
-Only when it dries will you know if it is, or was, cuttable.
-If it is going to craze, it will almost always let you know within the first year of the high altitude, hot dry summer and hard frozen winter, desert drying environment up here.
+Only when it dries will you know if it is, or wasn't, cuttable.
+If it is going to craze, it will almost always let you know within the first year after final polishing.
+High altitude, hot dry summer heat and hard frozen winter, define the "desert drying" environment up here.

-I don't have "birth dates" on stones because each year the new stones are placed into a case in the traveling rough display to dry all year (for handy showing of what was cut off what) then before going to the Fall Arts and Craft Fairs.
+I don't have "birth dates" on stones because hardly anybody even thinks of that and each year the new stones are placed into a case in the traveling rough display to dry all year (for handy showing of what was cut off what) before going to the shows.
 I usually select the ones I'll wire wrap and the rest are graded into our gemstone selection displays.
 Each stone has been air dried prior to your seeing it.
 OR like in Quartzsite, it goes right off the pixie into that tray in the desert dry air and sun.
 They rarely crack because they came from dried rough.

 Microcrystalline Opal CT on carbonized wood from the Royal Peacock Mine.
 Photograph by G. Mustoe at Western Washington University Geology Dept from samples we provided.